Twinkle172/gigshield-devtrails2026/README.md

 Bottom line: We don't just verify location.
 We verify reality.
 A bad actor can fake coordinates — they cannot simultaneously fake their accelerometer, their Wi-Fi, their signal quality, their movement history, and their cluster behavior.
 Our system catches what GPS alone never could.

-6.Protecting Honest Workers (Precision Filtering)
+6. Protecting Honest Workers (Precision Filtering)

 ~To ensure legitimate workers are not punished:
 Manual Review Queue: Instead of immediate bans, high-risk but ambiguous cases are flagged for human oversight or required to provide a "Proof of Presence" (e.g., a photo of the delivery location).

 ~Graceful Degradation: Instead of account suspension, suspected accounts may face temporary payout holds while verification is pending, allowing them to continue working if they are legitimate.

 7. Deep Dive: GPS Emulator & Spoofing Signatures
 A. Environment-Level Signatures
 Before looking at coordinates, we analyze the OS environment for "footprints" left by spoofing tools:
 ~Developer Mode & Mock Provider Flags: Logic checks if the global ALLOW_MOCK_LOCATION setting is active.
 On modern Android (API 18+), every location object carries an isFromMockProvider flag.